taazarel/Voheim/story/pcNotesH.md

 Rhaebase told that leaves were not enough for the library.
 He is scared of the Shaitan leaf.
 He also told the party about [[Dungeon of Focus]].
 The ultimate heist was planned.
 The skyrates met [[Black Spear]] and released him.
+Mika found: Two spellbooks, a scroll and a parcel from An-rivatch Skëlite found: A book and ritual dagger with his rune on it.
+Ækuf Found: 10 platinum pieces and [[Axe of Vallr]].